 ICTQual AB Level 3 Award in Emergency Paediatric First Aid (EPFA)

-The ICTQual AB Level 3 Award in Emergency Paediatric First Aid (EPFA) is a specialised one-day qualification designed to equip learners with essential life-saving skills for responding to medical emergencies involving infants and young children.
+The ICTQual AB Level 3 Award in Emergency Paediatric First Aid (EPFA) is a specialised qualification designed to equip learners with essential life-saving skills for responding to medical emergencies involving infants and young children.
 This course covers a wide range of emergency scenarios, including paediatric CPR, the use of an automated external defibrillator (AED), managing choking incidents, controlling bleeding, treating burns and scalds, responding to seizures, and providing care for children experiencing shock.

 Tailored for those responsible for the care and supervision of children such as early years practitioners, nursery staff, school personnel, childminders, parents, and guardians the EPFA course ensures learners can respond swiftly and effectively during critical situations.
 Training blends practical, hands-on activities with clear theoretical guidance, reinforcing both competence and confidence.